gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/01_cloning.md

 A clone is a local copy of a repository.
 It allows you to make changes asynchronously and synchronize them with remote copies of the repository.

-## Step 4: Work with the Cloned Repository
+## 4: Work with the Cloned Repository

 - You can now edit files, stage changes, commit, and push updates to the remote repository.
 - To fetch new changes from the remote repository: